The China Equation

 "China is the factory to the world," said Steve Lowsky, executive VP, Pride Family Brands.
 "But with their growing middle class, their domestic needs will change that dynamic over the next few decades.
 And even if they remain the factory to the world, they want to do it with higher-end commodities.
 They want to make iPhones and they want to make flat-screen TVs.
 Furniture isn't on the wage scale toward their middle-class goals."

 Those who have followed the currency battle between the United States and China know that it has been a stalemate in perpetuity.
 By this point, no one would blame any industry for growing to accept the exchange-rate relationship between the two nations as a fact of life.

 The synopsis: China is holding its exchange rate at an artificially low level, prompting the United States to accuse China of sustaining a large trade surplus to the detriment of the U.S. (and other countries).
 In turn, Washington is pressuring the Chinese government to boost consumption and allow for faster appreciation of its currency.
 Generally speaking, China hasn't relented – at least not enough.

 "Essentially, [China] is keeping their exports cheap but making it more expensive for our members to sell into China currently," said ICFA's Logan.
-"There was an adjustment in the years prior to 2008, but since that time, adjustments have been minimal.
-Certainly, Washington is trying to put pressure on China to adjust, but to date, that has not really happened."
+"There was an adjustment in the years prior to 2008, but since that time, adjustments have

 "The U.S. dollar has dropped against everything," Trinkley said.
 "Against the Chinese dollar, you can buy 5% less than what you could buy last year.
 So costs for our goods, which are manufactured in China, have gone up 5% because of the lower U.S. dollar value.
 And that doesn't consider anything else."